PRRanavvv/PRRanavvv/README.md

 **Aspiring AI & ML Engineer | Full-Stack Developer | FinTech Enthusiast**

 I'm passionate about the fusion of **Artificial Intelligence with Finance & Medical fields**, aspiring to become a **Quantitative Researcher**.
-I'm also pursuing my passion of Content Creation.
+While pursuing my passion for Content Creation.

 ## 💼 What I'm Working On